Direkt zum Inhalt springen

 Study on job satisfaction in nursing: "Warning signal for all involved".

-There is a shortage of nursing professionals throughout Germany.
-In order to ensure sufficient nursing care, it will be important now and in the future to recruit qualified nursing professionals and keep them in the profession in the long term.
-But what about the job satisfaction of nursing professionals?
+There is a shortage of nurses throughout Germany.
+In order to ensure sufficient nursing care, it will be important now and in the future to recruit qualified nurses and keep them in the profession in the long term.
+But what about the job satisfaction of nurses?
 What keeps them in the profession?
-What could motivate them to re-enter after a break?
-A study initiated by the Schleswig-Holstein Chamber of Nursing Professions now provides trend-setting results - for Schleswig-Holstein, but also for Germany as a whole.
+What could motivate them to return after a break?
+A study initiated by the Schleswig-Holstein Chamber of Nursing Professionals is now providing trend-setting results - for Schleswig-Holstein, but also for Germany as a whole.

-The nursing shortage in Germany is a much-discussed topic - and not just since the outbreak of the Corona pandemic.
-Numerous studies confirm that a shortage of nursing staff not only jeopardizes the provision of care, but also the safety of patients, residents and clients.
-A particular concern of policymakers and all healthcare stakeholders is therefore to develop strategies to attract and retain nurses and to ensure that they remain in the profession.
+The nursing shortage in Germany is a much-discussed topic - and not just since the outbreak of the coronavirus pandemic.
+Numerous studies confirm that a shortage of nursing staff not only jeopardizes care, but also the safety of patients, residents and clients.
+It is therefore a particular concern of politicians and all stakeholders in the healthcare sector to develop strategies to attract and retain nurses and ensure that they stay in the profession.

 Study sheds light on current job satisfaction among nurses in Schleswig-Holstein

-To this end, the Schleswig-Holstein Chamber of Nursing Professions initiated the research project "Career Retention and Re-entry of Nursing Professionals in Schleswig-Holstein," which was partially financially supported by the Ministry of Social Affairs.
-The final report of the online survey on job satisfaction and career retention of nursing professionals is now available.
-Around 2,500 people took part, and 1,883 data sets were evaluated.
-The participants in the study are on average around 45 years old, they have an average of 23 years of professional experience in nursing, and 77% are women.
+The Schleswig-Holstein Chamber of Nursing Professions initiated the research project "Career retention and re-entry of nurses in Schleswig-Holstein", which was partially funded by the Ministry of Social Affairs.
+The final report of the online survey on the job satisfaction and career retention of nurses is now available.
+Around 2,500 people took part and 1,883 data records were analyzed.
+The study participants are on average around 45 years old, they have an average of 23 years of professional experience in nursing, 77% are women.

-The evaluation of the data shows an overwhelming satisfaction with the nursing work, the team colleagues and the direct superiors.
+The evaluation of the data shows a predominant satisfaction with the nursing work, team colleagues and direct superiors.
 The majority of nurses like their job and enjoy providing professional nursing care.
-However, the surveyed nurses are rather dissatisfied with their working conditions, their salary and the organization and management of the facilities in which they work.
-Neither the duration of employment nor the scope of employment had any influence on the degree of job satisfaction.
+However, the nurses surveyed are rather dissatisfied with their working conditions, their salary and the organization and management of the facilities in which they work.
+Neither the length of employment nor the scope of employment had any influence on the level of job satisfaction.

-In the online survey, a surprisingly high number of participants used the optional free-text fields - together with the comprehensiveness of the entries, an indicator of a high need for communication on the part of the nursing professionals.
-In many cases, there are indications that the pressure of suffering under the current working conditions, the threat to health, the burdened professional ethos combined with the lack of appreciation are the decisive factors.
-The monetary remuneration is considered too low, the opportunities for professional development do not correspond to the wishes of the participants.
+In the online survey, a surprisingly high number of participants used the optional free text fields - together with the detail of the entries, this is an indicator of a high need for information among nursing professionals.
+In many cases, there are indications that the pressure of suffering under the current working conditions, the threat to health, the strained professional ethos combined with the lack of appreciation are the decisive factors.
+The monetary remuneration is seen as too low and the opportunities for professional development do not meet the wishes of the participants.
 Some are even considering leaving the nursing profession.

-In political circles, the "hidden reserve" is discussed time and again.
-This means, in addition to the re-entry, the increase in the number of jobs for nursing professionals on a part-time basis.
-The majority of the participating part-time employees are opposed to such an increase in their working hours; the others could only imagine this in connection with a significant improvement in working conditions.
+The "hidden reserve" is repeatedly discussed in political circles.
+In addition to returning to work, this means increasing the number of part-time nursing staff.
+The majority of participating part-time employees are opposed to such an increase in their working hours, while the others could only imagine this in conjunction with a significant improvement in working conditions.

-High suffering pressure of the care specialists reveals urgent need for action
+High level of suffering among nursing staff reveals urgent need for action

-The study supplies for the first time for Schleswig-Holstein a loadable data basis and creates transparency, which moves the care specialists up-to-date.
-"The study reveals both hopeful potential and frightening scenarios at the same time," sums up study leader Andrea Kuhn from the Health Research Network.
-"Nursing professionals have told us via the survey that they are considering leaving the nursing profession and advise young people against nursing training.
-Even if this is understandable in individual cases, this is a dangerous development."
-Because a lack of young people means a greater burden for those who are active, he said.
-"Especially against the background that about 40 percent of nursing professionals will retire in the next ten to twelve years, it is clear how urgent the need for action is.
-The study is a warning signal here for all involved," Kuhn said.
+For the first time, the study provides a reliable data basis for Schleswig-Holstein and creates transparency about what currently concerns nursing staff.
+"The study reveals both hopeful potential and frightening scenarios," summarizes study director Andrea Kuhn from the Health Research Network.
+"Nursing professionals told us in the survey that they are considering leaving the nursing profession and advising young people against training as a nurse.
+Even if this is understandable in individual cases, it is a dangerous development."
+After all, a lack of young talent means a greater burden for those in the profession.
+"Particularly in light of the fact that around 40 percent of nurses will retire in the next ten to twelve years, it is clear how urgent the need for action is.
+The study is a warning signal for everyone involved," says Kuhn.

 At the same time, the study shows that the nursing profession itself is enjoyable.
-Direct contact with people in need of care generates high satisfaction levels among nursing professionals.
-"The study offers us important levers - e.g. working conditions and pay - to promote the retention of nursing professionals and avert the threat of premature departure of highly qualified and experienced nursing professionals," Kuhn is convinced: "The results of the study can serve as a cornerstone for the development of sustainable concepts that promote the re-entry of nursing professionals and the increase in working hours and, above all, secure the retention in the healing profession of nursing in the long term."
+Direct contact with people in need of care generates high levels of satisfaction among nursing staff.
+"The study offers us important levers - e.g. working conditions and pay - to promote the retention of nursing staff and avert the threat of highly qualified and experienced nursing staff leaving the profession prematurely," Kuhn is convinced: "The results of the study can serve as a foundation stone for the development of sustainable concepts that promote the re-entry of nursing staff and an increase in working hours and, above all, ensure that they remain in the nursing profession in the long term."

 Further information on the study can be found at: https://forschungsnetzwerk-gesundheit.hwg-lu.de/forschung/berufsverbleib-und-wiedereinstieg-von-pflegefachpersonen

-More information on the Health Research Network at: https://forschungsnetzwerk-gesundheit.hwg-lu.de/
+Further information on the Health Research Network can be found at https://forschungsnetzwerk-gesundheit.hwg-lu.de/

 E-mail: andrea.kuhn@ 8< SPAM protection, please remove >8 hwg-lu.de